 Locating a quiet spot to get work done may be challenging, but it is essential!
 Whether in your dorm room or on campus, an ideal study spot should:

-- Be relatively quiet and free from distractions (or bring noise cancelling headphones)
+- Be relatively quiet and free from distractions (or bring noise canceling headphones)

 - Have adequate lighting